sweetaibelle/fluffy_ui/README.md

 It's pretty much what you see is what you get, and it's a person project, so if you are using it, I'm just going to assume you know what you are doing. :P

 You need to have already installed [ComfyUI](https://github.com/comfyanonymous/ComfyUI) and have it working.
+You'll also need the following custom nodes installed:
+[ComfyUI Experiments](https://github.com/comfyanonymous/ComfyUI_experiments) - for RescaleCFG (Forgot it wasn't a base node.)

 For this to work, in the same folder as this program, do something like this (I'm assuming Linux):
 ```